jenh/sevenminutevpn/README.md

 ------------------

 ChromeOS on Google Chromebook requires a few extra steps to configure.

-You'll also want to disable ``tls-version-min`` in ``/etc/openvpn/server.conf`` and restart OpenVPN (``sudo service openvpn restart``) as ChromeOS is stuck on OpenVPN 2.3.2, which can't go higher than TLS 1.0 and can't connect if we bar the door to them.
-We mitigate around that a little by restricting the TLS ciphers that can be used in our config.
-Also, in testing, other modern OpenVPN clients will negotiate with TLS 1.1 or 1.2 even if not forced.
-If you're a ChromeOS user, help us out and star this [Chromium bug](https://bugs.chromium.org/p/chromium/issues/detail?id=707517) so that we can encourage Google to update OpenVPN on ChromeOS (there has been some developer activity on these bugs recently, so hopefully this won't be an issue for too much longer).

 1. On your Chromebook, open Chrome, chrome://settings/certificates.
 2. Import & Bind to Device, select the p12.
 Currently, this is given an insecure "chrome" password on generation; you can change this in the script if you want.